accesscode-2-1/kitkat/unit-1/week-3.md

 **Ray Acevedo**

 * This week's medium post:
-* Last week’s goal:Learn Android studio.
+* Last week’s goal:Understand git and github.
-* What went well (what goals did you meet?)I now know how to use android studio.
+* What went well (what goals did you meet?)I had fun with and added feratures to the horoscope app.
 * What could have gone better?
-I wish I could have added more features to my horoscope app.
+Gotten more work done on Cal app
 * What is your goal for next week?
-Understand git and github.
+Finish Cal app.
 * What do you need help with?
-Git and github.
+Git and gitpush.

 **Joshelyn Vivas**